krsmanovic/mikrotik-distributed-ssh/README.md

 ## 2) Enter the credentials within the script

-Edit the `mt_username` and `mt_password` variables to fit your credentials.
+Edit the `mt_username` and `ssh_key` variables according to your environment.

 It is strongly advised never to keep credentials in clear text and use ssh keys whenever possible!
-Remember to remove credentials after you are finished with your work!
+If you opted in for using clear text passowrd with `mt_password` variable, remember to remove it after you are finished with your work!

 ## 3) Run the script